cogeorg/RegulatoryComplexity/README.md

 # RegulatoryComplexity
 This is the code repository for the research project "Measuring Regulatory Complexity" by Jean-Edouard Colliard and Co-Pierre Georg.
 Use this code at your own risk.
 The code provides a simple dashboard that allows users to classify words in large regulatory texts (in our case the Dodd-Frank Act) in various categories, e.g. as operators or operands.
 This is useful when measuring the complexity of the regulatory text using the Halstead (1977) measures.
-Use at your own risk.
+The dashboard is still work in progress.

 Source of raw data
 https://www.fdic.gov/regulations/laws/important/